hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 - **A is larger to B** - We want bigger files.
 - **A is taller or equal to B** - We want bigger files, but we'll accept the same resolution too.
 - **A is wider or equal to B** - We want bigger files, but we'll accept the same resolution too.
-- **A was imported earlier than B** - This is optional, depending on which suggested rule you add.
-It acts as another safety barrier.
-I'm an old guy with many old and original files, so I like it and recommend it.
+- **A was imported earlier than B + 7 days** - This is optional, depending on which suggested rule you add.
+It acts as another safety barrier to make sure you aren't removing a nine year old original with some unintentionally bloated re-encode from yesterday.
+The +7 days buffer is to ensure that we aren't too strict about a group of files that _were_ all imported at the same time.
+I'm an old guy with many old and original files, so I like and recommend this rule.

 Note that a visual duplicates calculation is CPU expensive--often a second of time for each pair actioned.
 Be careful where you deploy it--don't have it operate on five different rules at a similar files search distance of 12, for instance!

 This tool can be trusted in fully automatic rules at 'almost certainly' confidence.
 If you discover any false positive pairs at any distance, I am very interested in seeing them!

+!!! info "transparency"
+    The visual duplicates test can handle pairs of files with transparency.
+It isn't super strict, but it will ensure the the two files' alpha channels line up closely.
+Note that hydrus already discards transparency data for files that have non-obvious transparency (e.g. one pixel in the corner, or a scatter of 99% opaque pixels due to an anti-aliasing artifact)--when we are talking transparency, we are hopefully talking about something a human will notice.

+    If only one file of the pair has transparency, these are counted as 'not visual duplicates'.
+If they still look the same to you, try changing your media viewer background colour!

 !!! info "incidence"
     In my testing, you will encounter one of these pairs every ~100 files you import.
 Having a rule here is heavy work, but it will clear out many boring duplicate pairs, about 5-10% of all potential duplicates at 0 search distance.

-    As I improve the tool's confidence across differing jpeg subsampling and wider ranges of jpeg encoding quality, the percentage of easy duplicates it will cover will only increase.
+    If I can improve the visual duplicates test's accuracy, the percentage of easy duplicates it will cover will increase.

 ## future